craftingcity/The-Known-World/Game Notes/Prenotes/'25/Prenotes May 24 25.md

 - **Otto's Wonderous Wardrobe**
 	- The wooden wardrobe beside the bed cannot be opened, rather, when the handles are interacted with, it cleans and scents the clothing and skin of the user.
 A series of six command words known only to Otto can be spoken to exchange the user's current outfit with another outfit stored within the wardrobe.
 - **Otto's Display Case**
 	- Beside the bed, a glass display case hosts a large black crystal sphere.
-Otto uses the display case for two purposes; first, the crystal would emit an illusion against the walls of the case such that the contents appear as some other item, even one Otto does not possess, allowing a visual inspection of the given item.
+Otto uses the display case for two purposes; first, the crystal would emit an illusion against the walls of the case such that the contents appear as some other item, especially one Otto does not possess, allowing a visual inspection of the given item.
+Secondarily, the crystal acts as a visual divination anchor, allowing Otto to monitor the area surrounding the crystal.

 ###### Wash & Source Room
 > *Above the Workroom, a simple space holds a ceramic chair full of water, a set of sponges and soaps on the edge of a large basin, and an encased water production system.*